Featured Post

 Hamsa-Art-category-m

-2. Biblical Art
+2. Biblical Art and Israeli Artists

 The Hebrew Bible is our most foundational Jewish text and has therefore always inspired the Jewish imagination, including our artists and designers - and Jews have always loved to adorn our homes with meaningful items that reference powerful Biblical stories, themes, and verses.

-From wall art to sculptures to Judaica, there are all kinds of Biblical home décor featuring meaningful themes from our Scriptures with which to decorate a Jewish home - whether featuring beautiful pomegranates or other Biblical Seven Species, the 10 Commandments, the 12 Tribes of Israel, Tree of Life imagery, or other Biblical motifs.
+From wall art to sculptures to Judaica, there are all kinds of Biblical home décor and Israeli art featuring meaningful themes from our Scriptures with which to decorate a Jewish home - whether featuring beautiful pomegranates or other Biblical Seven Species, the 10 Commandments, the 12 Tribes of Israel, Tree of Life imagery, or other Biblical motifs.

 btn